diku-dk/futhark/docs/language-reference.rst

 abbreviations do not create distinct types: the types ``t1`` and ``t2`` are entirely interchangeable.

-If the right-hand side of a type contains anonymous or explicitly existential sizes, it must be declared "size-lifted" with ``type~``.
+If the right-hand side of a type contains existential sizes, it must be declared "size-lifted" with ``type~``.
 If it (potentially) contains a function, it must be declared "fully lifted" with ``type^``.
-A lifted type can also contain anonymous sizes.
+A lifted type can also contain existential sizes.
 Lifted types cannot be put in arrays.
 Fully lifted types cannot be returned from conditional or loop expressions.

 A type abbreviation can have zero or more parameters.
 A type parameter enclosed with square brackets is a *size parameter*, and